mittwald/kube-httpcache/README.md

 Using [HELM](chart/) to rollout an instance of kube-httpcache.

-Ensure your defined frontend and backend services have a port name `http`:
+Ensure your defined backen services have a port name `http`:

 ```